T-NOVA/PXaaS-mAPI/README.md

 # PXaaS integration with Middleware API
 ## Local test-bed
 Here are the steps followed to integrate the PXaaS VNF with the mAPI.
-Rundeck and Middleware API were deployed on Ubuntu 14.04
+Rundeck and Middleware API were deployed on Ubuntu 14.04.
+Two different PXaaS VNF instances were tested:
+- On Virtualbox at the same machine with Rundeck and mAPI
+- On Dimokritos OpenStack
 ### Deploy Rundeck
 In order to deploy Rundeck follow: http://stash.i2cat.net/projects/TNOV/repos/wp5/browse/WP5/mAPI.
 Proceed with the following steps: